njoel24/express-4.x-facebook-example/README.md

 ```

 Open a web browser and navigate to [http://localhost:3000/](http://localhost:3000/)
-to see the example in action.
+to see the example in action!